-The argument for the safety of marijuana is undeniable.
+The argument for the safety of marijuana use is undeniable.
 It is a naturally grown and harvested plant, offers a plethora of medicinal benefits, and is even legal in some parts of our own country.
 So what exactly is the big deal?
 Alcohol causes exponentially more deaths than marijuana ever has or will, but it is legal everywhere.
 So what makes marijuana such a touchy subject?
 The fact is, it doesn’t affect everyone the same way.

 Is Marijuana Safe?

 Studies have also linked years of heavy marijuana use to abnormalities in the brain.
 Marijuana can also change the structure of sperm cells, induce psychosis and upset a woman’s menstrual cycle.
-Short and long term memory is also very commonly affected due to chronic use, with many other mental functions diminishing over time because of how the nerve cells are disrupted by THC, the active ingredient in marijuana.
+Short and long-term memory is also very commonly affected due to chronic use, with many other mental functions diminishing over time because of how the nerve cells are disrupted by THC, the active ingredient in marijuana.

-Mental Effects of Marijuana
+Mental Health Effects of Marijuana

 Mentally, though, marijuana can affect people in many different ways.
 For an addict or an alcoholic, the feeling of “never enough” seems to always be present.
-As with any long term use of anything, it can lead to dependence.
+As with any long-term use of anything, it can lead to dependence.
 Marijuana has always been labeled as a ‘gateway drug’, and for many people who are potential addicts or alcoholics, that is exactly what it is.

-Even for someone who is attempting to remain sober from alcohol or hard drugs, smoking marijuana can lead them straight back to them even if they had no intention.
+Even for someone who is attempting to remain sober from alcohol or hard drugs, marijuana can lead them straight back to them even if they had no intention.
 Marijuana, as with alcohol or any drug, can lower inhibitions and lead to bad choices.
 This is precisely why even those who are attempting to abstain from drugs such as heroin or meth are advised to also steer clear of marijuana, as it can lead directly back to old behaviors.